ucsf-wynton/wynton-website-hpc/docs/hpc/software/software-repositories.md

 Description: The RStudio Desktop is an integrated development environment (IDE) for R, a programming language for statistical computing and graphics.
 Examples: `rstudio`.
 If you get a blank window, retry with `QMLSCENE_DEVICE=softwarecontext rstudio`.
 Warning: This software works only on the development nodes.
 It requires an SSH connection with X11 Forwarding enabled.
 It does _not_ work with X2Go (gives error \&quot;GLX 1.3 or later is required\&quot;).
 For best performance, use SSH compression when using X11 Forwarding, i.e. `ssh -X -C ...`.
+Warning: This module is no longer maintained; please use the 'rstudio-server' tool instead.
 ]])

 depends_on(&quot;r&quot;)